UTS-eResearch/ro-crate-excel/README.md

 Options:
-  -V, --version                    output the version number -b,  --bag [bag-dir]             Create Bagit Bag(s) under [bag-dir]) -z   --zip                       Zip the bagged ro-crate (only works with --bag -j   --JSON                      Use the ro-crate-metafata.json file rather than ro-crate-metadata.xslx -p   --partOf [partOf]           This is part of another RO-Crate, supply the ro-crate-metadata.json path.
+  -V, --version                    output the version number -b,  --bag [bag-dir]             Create Bagit Bag(s) under [bag-dir]) -a,  --add                       Add metadata from additional-ro-crate-metadata.xlsx to an existing ro-crate-metadata.json crate).
+Does not re-write the excel input file.
+  -z   --zip                       Zip the bagged ro-crate (only works with --bag -j   --JSON                      Use the ro-crate-metafata.json file rather than ro-crate-metadata.xslx -p   --partOf [partOf]           This is part of another RO-Crate, supply the ro-crate-metadata.json path.